 RAM is further divided into two types, SRAM – Static Random Access Memory and DRAM- Dynamic Random Access Memory.
 Let’s learn about both of these types in more detail.

-SRAM (Static Random Access memory)
+1. SRAM (Static Random Access memory)

 SRAM is used for Cache memory, it can hold the data as long as the power availability is there.
 It is refreshed simultaneously to store the present information.
 It is made with CMOS technology.
 It contains 4 to 6 transistors and it also uses clocks.
 It does not require a periodic refresh cycle due to the presence of transistors.
 Although SRAM is faster, it requires more power and is more expensive in nature.
-Since, SRAM requires more power, more heat is lost here as well, another drawback of SRAM is that it can not store more bits per chip, for instance, for the same amount of memory stored in DRAM, SRAM would require one more chip.
+Since SRAM requires more power, more heat is lost here as well, another drawback of SRAM is that it can not store more bits per chip, for instance, for the same amount of memory stored in DRAM, SRAM would require one more chip.

-Function of SRAM: The function of SRAM is that it provides a direct interface with the Central Processing Unit at higher speeds.
+The function of SRAM is that it provides a direct interface with the Central Processing Unit at higher speeds.

-Characteristics of SRAM:
+Characteristics of SRAM

 - SRAM is used as the Cache memory inside the computer.

-- SRAM is costlier
+- SRAM is costlier.

-- SRAM has a lower density (number of memory cells per unit area)
+- SRAM has a lower density (number of memory cells per unit area).

 - The power consumption of SRAM is less but when it is operated at higher frequencies, the power consumption of SRAM is compatible with DRAM.

-DRAM (Dynamic Random Access memory)
+2. DRAM (Dynamic Random Access memory)

-DRAM is used for the Main memory, it has a different construction than SRAM, it used one transistor and one capacitor (also known as a conductor), it is needed to get recharge in milliseconds due to the presence of capacitor.
+DRAM is used for the Main memory, it has a different construction than SRAM, it used one transistor and one capacitor (also known as a conductor), which is needed to get recharged in milliseconds due to the presence of the capacitor.
 Dynamic RAM was the first sold memory integrated circuit.
 DRAM is the second most compact technology in production (First is Flash Memory).
 DRAM has one transistor and one capacitor in 1 memory bit.
 Although DRAM is slower, it can store more bits per chip, for instance, for the same amount of memory stored in SRAM, DRAM requires one less chip.
 DRAM requires less power and hence, less heat is produced.

-Characteristics of DRAM:
+Characteristics of DRAM

 - DRAM is used as the Main Memory inside the computer.